-1169 Edgewater Drive Grundy, VA 24614 276-935-4349 Toll-Free: 1-800-895-7411 FAX: 276-935-8261
+1169 Edgewater Drive Grundy, VA 24614 276-935-4349

+Toll-Free: 1-800-895-7411

-Website: www.asl.edu
+FAX: 276-935-8261 Website: www.asl.edu

-This catalog is published by the Appalachian School of Law (ASL), based on information as of May, 2014, and contains information concerning campus life, career preparation, academic policies, and course offerings.
-ASL reserves the right to make alterations in course offerings and academic policies without prior notice in order to further the institution's purpose.
+This catalog and handbook (hereafter catalog) is published by Appalachian School of Law (ASL) based on information as of February 2016, and contains information concerning campus life, career preparation, academic policies, and course offerings.
+Effective in 2016, the catalog is moving to digital publication and will only be available on the website.
+ASL reserves the right to make alterations in course offerings and academic policies without prior notice in order to further the institution's purpose; however, an email will be sent to the faculty, staff, and student body using ASL listservs each time a substantive policy update is published to the website.

-The information in the catalog is presented as a guide and is not the offer of a contract.
-It is not intended to nor does it contain all policies and regulations that relate to students.
+Information in this catalog is a guide and not an offer of a contract.
+It is not intended to, nor does it contain all policies and regulations that relate to students.
 Students are expected to familiarize themselves with the academic policies contained in the catalog.
 Failure to do so does not excuse students from the requirements and regulations described herein.

-The Appalachian School of Law admits students without regard to age, race, color, gender, sexual orientation, disability, religion, political affiliation, or national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
-It does not discriminate on the basis of age, race, color, gender, sexual orientation, disability, religion, political affiliation, or national and ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, and/or other school administered programs.
+Appalachian School of Law admits students without regard to age, race, color, gender, gender identity, sexual orientation, disability, religion, political affiliation, veteran status, or national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
+It does not discriminate on the basis of age, race, color, gender, sexual orientation, disability, religion, political affiliation, veteran status or national and ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, and/or other school administered programs.
 ASL is an AA/EEO Employer.